 Paul’s Place at 1111 H Street: Project Overview

 Like many regions statewide, the City of Davis is faced with a homeless crisis.
-According to a 2017 point-in-time count for Yolo County, there are 146 homeless individuals living in Davis – an 11 percent increase from 2015.
+According to a 2019 point-in-time count, the City of Davis saw a 30 percent increase in the number of individuals experiencing homelessness on a given night compared to 2017.
 With this number growing, we must take immediate steps to provide housing and services that will move the chronically homeless from the streets to stability.

 What is Paul’s Place?

 A beautiful, new multi-functional structure designed to serve the most vulnerable individuals living homeless in Davis by providing housing and wraparound services.
 This center replaces and improves the dilapidated Davis Community Meals and Housing (DCMH) facility that has operated at 1111 H Street for decades.
 It is an innovative, one-of-a-kind structure that will include:

 - Beautiful outdoor space to enrich the neighborhood.